NanaYCZ/MolSim/submission/week5/README.md

 ### Task 1

 ### Task 2
+#### Parallelization
+- for our parallelization strategy, we looked for discrete workloads within our code, which was to the most part already the case for calculateX, calculateV, shiftF, calculateFWithin and calculateInterCellF (thanks to our parallelization plan from previous tasks).
+So pretty much everything that increases with the simulation size was dividable for concurrency
+- but things where not quite safe yet, we had to make following changes to avoid make everything truly discrete:
+- First, updateCells
+was reduced to its original purpose to just move the particle pointers based on the instructions, so the boundary checking was placed into applyBoundaries, which is used by calculateX every time a particle is detected outside it's previous cell.
+So now we can check the boundary condition for the particles in parallel, after separating the sequential updating of the cells.
+- Second, calculateInterCellF
+got a glow-up after getting rid of setNextPath as a way of iterating over the paths.
+We optimised the redundant iteration over patterns, so now they are pre-calculated and stored in CellContainer.
+Then we had to implement a new starting point iterator, which is much more structured and allows us now to iterate of all discrete paths for each pattern.
+- Third, calculateInterCellF was not fully discrete since we implemented the periodic boundaries.
+The mirroring mapped on a cell index, which may be the starting point for another path.
+So we delegated the periodic force calculation into calculatePeriodicF(), using our new starting point iterator.
+Now the linked cell algorithm was fully discrete.
+- Fourth, since the overall workload was distributed over multiple for loops with discrete tasks, the plan was to smack a nice "#pragma omp parallel for" in front of all of them.
+But apparently OpenMP can be quite picky about custom iterators, so our new iterators had to fulfill a certain structure, which is an implementation of the "+=" and "-" operator, since "parallel for" doesn't rely on "!=" to run the for loop, and don't even try using std::vectors as attributes :) Also setNextCell() had to leave as a way to iterate over cells and a new shiny cell iterator was implemented as well.
+- So there we are!
+Everything works in parallel now, next up, we added selection of the strategy and amount of threads via xml file input, which creates an enum that can turn our #pragma's on/off via if(parallelization == concurrency_strategy::first_method).
+If OpenMP doesn't exist, the #pragma's won't do anything, and we only had to disable omp.h specific methods such as omp_set_num_threads() via #ifdef #endif.
+#### The Pros
+- our method supports a high amount of threads, even though the improvement plateaus at some point, we still had speedup until 56 threads
+- the amount of locks is minimized to only one, reducing contention, avoiding deadlocks and improving scalability
+#### The Cons
+- the amount of workloads per path varies, which could lead to imbalance among the threads

+#### further
+- some particle distributions can imbalance certain pattern iterations, because it would lead to their paths being very filled with particles and others left empty.
+But this is not a real problem for us, since we have many different directions and as a result, every inhomogeneous distribution would have a diversified workload (in)balances.
+Homogeneous distributions may suffer from the imbalance problem stated in the cons, which why tried to solve, building a sorted starting point iterator.
+This iterator was supposed to apply a heuristic to give the longer paths first, resulting in a dynamic distribution, with workloads getting shorter and shorter with each iteration for the homogeneous distribution.
+But after the designing the algorithm/iterator, we decided to drop it in order not to overcomplicate and over-engineer our code.
+- looking back, we were wrong about the dynamic cell sizes.
+We thought that increasing the comparing_depth would allow more concurrency, since more paths would be available and increased runtime, with the cutoff being applied more precise.
+But we were wrong on both, since splitting into more tasks doesn't improve concurrency, if there are already way more tasks than threads.
+And applying the cutoff more precise doesn't remove many combinations, if the cutoff is not that big.
+But the price of small cell sizes was high.
+- we tried to further improve our code by inlining some small and frequently used methods as well as defining some in a header file and removing all avoidable while loops, for better compiler optimisation.
+- we cleaned up unused code and as already mentioned, rebuild our linked cell algorithm to be more structured and readable.

 #### Performance
 - we measured and profiled the performance of the execution of our parallel version with Intel's Vtune profiler and perf.
 Measurements were performed within a Linux environment on an AMD Ryzen 7 5700U without VTK output and logging enabled.
 We used gcc with the optimization level -O3 and for all measurements we used the rayleigh-taylor instability example in 3D (but with tEnd=0.1 only).
 Measuring the runtime for a different number of threads yields the following: